-In many ways the situation for EU businesses outside the UK is less favourable.
+In many ways, the situation for EU businesses outside the UK is less favorable.
 Once the UK leaves the EU in March 2019 the roaming regulations will immediately cease to apply.
-Operators will be free to re-introduce roaming charges for travellers to the UK.
+Operators will be free to re-introduce roaming charges for travelers to the UK.

 The key implication of this for businesses in the UK and the EU is that arrangements will need to be agreed when negotiating any future mobile service contract… A simple reassurance that service providers will abide by whatever regulations are in place at the time is insufficient.
 Businesses should insist that no surcharge applies to roaming in the EU and UK into the future.
 The gains for businesses in terms of both reduced cost and simplification of telecom expense management should not be lightly surrendered.
 Seeing roaming charges re-emerge in 2019 would be a real ‘Back to the Future’ moment.